 An instructional designer designs learning experiences that are a combination of interactive activities and supporting resources.

 I've partly stolen the title of this blog from Clint Smith, one of the instructional designers who works with Sprout Labs.
 He’s currently planning a guide on instructional design that he’s calling ‘What does an instructional designer do?’

 There is confusion around the role for many reasons.
 Anyone who’s involved in teaching is involved in instructional design in some way.
 Often, expert teachers go on to become an instructional designer.
-Their instructional design approach is often copied subconsciously from how they where taught.
+Their instructional design approach is often copied subconsciously from how they were taught.